Migrants push for Spain's Ceuta again after border tightened | Law-Order

 Migrants push for Spain's Ceuta again after border tightened

-Hundreds of migrants braved tightened security to try to force their way into Ceuta on Wednesday, as Spain pressed on with the expulsions of thousands who had swum or climbed into its North African enclave over the past two days.

-Around two-thirds of the roughly 8,000 migrants who made it to the enclave - and who Spanish authorities said included unaccompanied children as young as seven - have been expelled, the interior ministry in Madrid said.
-Many who were sent back said they were determined to head for Ceuta again and, as dense afternoon fog descended, hundreds of young men made a fresh attempt to approach the roughly six-metre-high metal border fence before being repelled by Moroccan police.
+As dense afternoon fog descended, hundreds of young men made a fresh attempt to approach the roughly six-metre-high metal border fence before being repelled by Moroccan police.
+By evening, a crowd of migrants still waiting for a chance to cross began to disperse as Moroccan police urged them to leave an area near the border.

-Others entered the water and began swimming towards Ceuta's beach a few hundred metres away.
-On the northern tip of Morocco across from Gibraltar and with a population of 80,000, the enclave has periodically been a magnet for refugees seeking a quick way into Europe, but its popularity has waned in recent years as Moroccan authorities cracked down on border traffic.
+Others had entered the water and began swimming towards Ceuta's beach a few hundred metres away - with live Spanish television showing the army meeting boys as they reached the shore.
+Some 1,500 underage migrants are in reception centres in Ceuta from this and previous waves, Spain said.
+On the northern tip of Morocco across from Gibraltar and with a population of 80,000, the enclave has periodically been a magnet for refugees seeking a quick way into Europe, but Rabat cracked down on border traffic in recent years.

 Ceuta's leader Juan Jesus Vivas has accused Rabat of initially failing to patrol its side of the border properly, possibly in retaliation for Spain's discreet admission of a Western Sahara independence leader for hospital treatment.
 Morocco's minister of state for human rights, El Mustapha Ramid, suggested late on Tuesday that Rabat was justified in relaxing border controls after Polisario Front rebel leader Brahim Ghali entered Spain.